ethmacc/CASA0022_TerRanger/README.md

 *Protoboard fully connected to components and placed in enclosure*

-The current draw of the circuit was measured and found to be 0.25A, giving the device an approximate endurance of about 8 hours.
+The device has an approximate endurance of about 8 hours, based on current draw of the circuit as measured below (0.25A).

 <img width="600" alt="Circuit current draw as measured with a multimeter" src="https://github.com/user-attachments/assets/5cad3d94-8ff0-43e1-9025-71304b37412d" />